YunoHost/doc/security.md

 ### Change the user authorized to connect via SSH

-To avoid multiple forced login attempts to admin by robots, change the authorized user who can connect connect.
+To avoid multiple forced login attempts to admin by robots, change the authorized user who can connect.

 <div class="alert alert-info" markdown="1">
 In the case of a key authentication, a brute force attack has no chance of succeeding.
 This step is not really useful in this case.